Watch our program video

 Learn more about our Research Training Program

-We offer three core training tracks and two subspecialty fellowships to individualize the nephrology fellowship training:
+We offer three core training tracks to individualize the nephrology fellowship training:

 Five-State Referral Region

 Our five-state referral region covers Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).
 It ensures broad exposure to telenephrology and provides experience in managing kidney diseases with remote partner sites.

 Our School of Public Health (recently ranked #3 in the World) and Biomedical Graduate Schools offer our fellows opportunities for formal didactic training in clinical, translational and basic research methods.

 Learn more about UW School of Public Health.

 Experience Seattle, a vibrant urban city surrounded by unmatched natural beauty.